Kuzzy89/Kuzzy89/README.md

 ### Hi there and welcome👋
-### ✨ I have just finished the Python OOP course.
+### ✨ I am attending Django Basics now!
-🌱 My goal for this year is to finish the Python course in SoftUni with an "A" ✨:)

 <!--
 **Kuzzy89/Kuzzy89** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+-🌱 My goal for this year is to finish the Python course in SoftUni with an "A" ✨:)
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...